Carl Jung > Theory

 A short text offers a comparison between Jung's psychology and Sigmund Freud's psychoanalysis.

-A great deal of inspiration brought Jung in regard to the dream interpretation method.
+Jung and Dreams coverA great deal of inspiration brought Jung in regard to the dream interpretation method.
 First of all, he applied the compensation concept and the prospective approach to the theory of dreams (started with Freud's specific definition and method).

 Concerning the interpretation technique, Jung added more features such as the amplification method consisting in finding additional material to the dream associations drawn from mythology, folklore, religion and so forth.

 This way he enlarged the genuine content of the dream to include more images and symbols that further help us understand its meaning.
-Learn more about his method here.
+Learn more about his method here.Jung's experience with the psychotics at the Burgholzli hospital under the guidance of Dr. Bleuler, mostly known because of his work on schizophrenia

-Best resources for the study of Jung' theories and practice:
+Best resources for the study of Jung' theories and practice

 • The Tavistock Lectures provide insightful material on Jung's technique and many examples of dream interpreted.
 You may order it from Amazon.com: https://amzn.to/41pYe1J